Catholic Interfaith Relations

 This dialogue is not a mere discussion about each other’s beliefs.
 For the church there are several ways this dialogue can play out.

-• The first is the dialogue of life where believers of different religions bear witness before each other in daily life to their own human and spiritual values, and help each other to live according to those values in order to build a more just and fraternal society.
+• The first is the dialogue of life, in which believers of different religions bear witness before each other in daily life to their own human and spiritual values and help each other live according to those values to build a more just and fraternal society.

-• The second is the dialogue of works and action where collaboration with other faiths is opportune in the social, economic and political to build a more humane society.
+• The second is the dialogue of works and action, where collaboration with other faiths is opportune in the social, economic, and political spheres to build a more humane society.

-• The third is the dialogue of theological exchange and often involves specialists and leaders in different faith traditions in search for ultimate truth.
+• The third is the dialogue of theological exchange, which often involves specialists and leaders in different faith traditions in the search for ultimate truth.

 The Teaching of the Catholic Church on Interfaith Dialogue